-During egg donation, egg donors undergo a very quick IVF treatment cycle in which the ovaries are stimulated with the same hormone (FSH), to encourage this naturally-developing group of eggs to all reach the same level of maturity, rather than just the one.
+During the egg donation process, egg donors undergo a very quick IVF treatment cycle in which the ovaries are stimulated with the same hormone (FSH), to encourage this naturally-developing group of eggs to all reach the same level of maturity, rather than just the one.

 The eggs are then removed, placed into a small dish in an incubator and fertilised by sperm from the male recipient; as a result, embryos usually develop.
 One (or possibly two) of these fresh embryos will then be placed into the recipient (the woman receiving the eggs), giving her a good chance of becoming pregnant.

-While the drugs, dosages and regimes can vary, they all aim for the same end result – to get this group of eggs ready for fertilisation so that the best embryos can be selected for replacement.
+While the drugs, dosages and regimes can vary in an egg donation process, they all aim for the same end result – to get this group of eggs ready for fertilisation so that the best embryos can be selected for replacement.
 Any spare embryos can, with your consent, sometimes be frozen for the recipient’s use in the future.

-We will tell you how many eggs you have produced, how many embryos have been created from your egg donation, and whether or not they resulted in a pregnancy.
+We will tell you how many eggs you have produced, how many embryos have been created from the process of your egg donation, and whether or not they resulted in a pregnancy.

 Watch our videos in which an Altrui donor talks to the experts: Click Here